st3v3nmw/fanaka/perspectives/charles-mechanical-engineering.rst

 I went with mechanical and production engineering.
 My love for computers didn’t limit my ability to love other things, and I do love mechanical systems.
 It was also an excellent career path, and it turned out to be a side door back into computers!

 After my degree, I received a scholarship to pursue a master’s in advanced manufacturing and automation engineering.
-As well as working with CAD software, I was writing code for microcontrollers handling input from sensors in the real world, developing a cyberphysical system (digital twin), manipulating machine g-code, working with obscure software libraries, and more.
+As well as working with CAD software, I was writing code for microcontrollers handling input from sensors in the real world, developing a cyber-physical system (digital twin), manipulating machine g-code, working with obscure software libraries, and more.
 It wasn’t what I imagined when I first dreamed about working with computers but I loved every bit of it.

 Work and opportunities
 ======================

 After completing my master’s degree, I faced a different problem.
-My skillset was out of sync with the local job market.
+My skill-set was out of sync with the local job market.
 Luckily, I had anticipated this problem and had taken a short course in data science to give myself something extra to work with.
 This course was also my first proper introduction to Python.

 A month after graduating, I accepted a role as a data and research consultant for a 3D printing startup in Kisumu.
 Amongst other things I worked with manufacturing systems, did some coding and data analysis, and wrote documentation.

 When that ended, I spent a few fun months improving my Python skills, and then restarted my freelance writing career because I didn’t like the idea of being static - especially not with real bills that had to be paid.

 My other career